-Environmental Protection Recycle unwanted materials instead of disposing of them as waste.
+Recycle unwanted materials instead of disposing of them as waste.
 All tools, accessories and packaging should be sorted, taken to a recycling centre and disposed of in a manner which is compatible with the environment.
-When the product becomes completely unserviceable and requires disposal, drain off any fluids (if applicable) into approved containers and dispose of the product and the fluids according to local regulations.
+When the product becomes completely unserviceable and requires disposal, drain any fluids (if applicable) into approved containers and dispose of the product and fluids according to local regulations.

-NOTE: It is our policy to continually improve products and as such we reserve the right to alter data, specifications and component parts without prior notice.
-IMPORTANT: No liability is accepted for incorrect use of this product.
+Note: It is our policy to continually improve products and as such we reserve the right to alter data, specifications and component parts without prior notice.
+Please note that other versions of this product are available.
+If you require documentation for alternative versions, please email or call our technical team on technical@sealey.co.uk or 01284 757505.

+Important: No Liability is accepted for incorrect use of this product.

-WARRANTY: Guarantee is 12 months from purchase date, proof of which will be required for any claim.
+Warranty: Guarantee is 12 months from purchase date, proof of which is required for any claim.

-Sole UK Distributor, Sealey Group Kempson Way, Suffolk Business Park Bury St. Edmunds, Suffolk.
+Sealey Group, Kempson Way, Suffolk Business Park, Bury St Edmunds, Suffolk.
 IP32 7AR